renpj/catmap/docs/source/topics/code_overview.rst

    Parameters used for
    ``ase.thermochemistry.IdealGasThermo``.
 Defaults to
    ``catmap.data.ideal_gas_params``.  [dictionary of string:string/int]
+   The user defined ``ideal_gas_params`` should include all the gas species, because the default values will not included automatically.

    .. _fixed_entropy_dict:
 -  ``fixed_entropy_dict`` - entropies to use in the static entropy